IMFM-SI/STM2025/index.md

 * Michael Fourman: *A Brouwerian proof of the Fan Theorem*
 * Barry Jay: *Domain Theory for Intensional Computation*

+##### A statement regarding the paper by Abbas Edalat and Mehrdad Maleki

+The Organizers and PC members of the workshop are deeply disappointed that our longtime colleague Abbas Edalat is currently under arrest in Iran and is therefore unable to attend the meeting and present a paper he and a colleague submitted for the workshop.
+As far as we know, no formal charges have been lodged against Professor Edalat, and no trial date has been set.
+We are concerned for the health and well being of our colleague.
+We also are mystified why a native Iranian who has devoted so much his time and energy to opening communication between the academic community in Iran and those in the west, and who founded CASMII, the campaign against sanctions and military intervention in Iran, has been imprisoned.
+We urge all those in positions to intervene on his behalf to make every effort to have him freed as soon as possible.

+More information can be found at [Abbas Edalat's Wikipedia page](https://en.wikipedia.org/wiki/Abbas_Edalat) and at the [Communications of the ACM web page](https://cacm.acm.org/opinion/articles/228407-our-concerns-about-the-arrest-of-abbas-edalat-in-iran/fulltext).

 #### Organization

 The event is organized by [Andrej Bauer](http://www.andrej.com/) and [Martín Escardó](http://www.cs.bham.ac.uk/~mhe/).